homotopy-io/homotopy-rs/TUTORIAL.md

 In this tutorial, we will show show how to prove in [homotopy.io](https://beta.homotopy.io) that every equivalence of 1-categories may be promoted to an adjoint equivalence.

-The content of this tutorial is contained in this [action dump](./homotopy-model/tests/examples/equivalence_to_adjoint_equivalence.json).
-You may download this file and import it into the tool through the `Debug` panel, the 5th icon on the top-left.
-The button `Import actions` button allows to load the file and step through it by repeated `Undo`-ing (keyboard shortcut U) and `Redo`-ing (keyboard shortcut R).

-You may use the `Undo` and `Redo` features at any point in the tutorial.
+You may use the `Undo` and `Redo` features at any point in the tutorial, by either clicking on the arrows on the centre-left or pressing U or Y.

 # Setup